UkraineNow-Intel/autoSA-backend/README.md

 This is the repo of the AutoSA team.
 It is deployed on AWS using Django.

-There is an internal list of commonly used sources for intelligence - in the repo, we will access these sources to make information more accessible (e.g. searchable, filtered or mapped (#future)) for the intelligence team.
+There is an internal list of commonly used sources for Intelligence Analysts who are helping people on the ground exfiltrate.
+We will access these sources to make information more accessible (e.g. searchable, filtered or mapped (#future)) for the intelligence team.

 Current tasks can be found in Projects, but also feel free to ask in our group chat if you need any assistance.